 Note that these wipes do not contain bleach!
 The name Clorox may make you think of bleach, but the wipes are not made with Clorox bleach.
 Please don’t substitute a DIY bleach solution or any wipes containing bleach on your phone!

 What about natural wipes?

 You may generally prefer a “natural wipe” around your home like 7th Generation disinfectant wipes, in which the active ingredient is Thymol, a botanical derivative of Thyme.
 I’ve been trying to find resources that indicate whether it’s as effective as a product like Clorox wipes on killing Covid; it seems that it’s “effective in killing 99.9% of household germs including cold and flu viruses,” but 7th Generation only claims it kills viruses “similar” to Coronavirus on non-pours services.

 So…I just personally can’t vouch for them comparatively and I’ve looked around a lot.
-Natural ingredients (Thymol, pine oil) are not mentioned in the Consumer Reports article about products that kill Coronavirus; and I see no natural disinfectants in the EPA approved list of registered anti-microbial Products for use against Novel Coronavirus, which includes products by Lysol, Clorox, Oxy, and others.
+Natural ingredients (Thymol, pine oil) are not mentioned in the Consumer Reports article about products that kill Coronavirus if that’s a concern.

 For sterilizing and disinfecting: Clean your phone with a UV phone sterilizer